Open-Transactions/protocol-docs/content/doctypes/OTuser.md

   Can occur more than once.
   * Attribute `masterID`: Identifier.
 The ID of the master credential.
   * Attribute `ID`: Identifier.
 The ID of the (sub)credential.
   * Attribute `valid`: Boolean.
-Whether or not this key is still valid, eg not revoked.
+Whether or not this key is still valid.  revoked.
 TODO: who/what determines this?

 # Example